oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 The use of templates supports reuse of service designs while at the same time allowing for service-specific variability.
-Specifically, node templates and relationship templates can use **TOSCA functions** to specify that configuration values need to be provided as inputs to each deployment, or that configuration values need to be retrieved at deployment time from other node or relationship representations in the service representation graph.
-At deployment time, TOSCA processors evaluate these functions to generate the values to be used when creating new service representations.
+Specifically, node templates and relationship templates can use **TOSCA functions** to specify that configuration values need to be provided as **template inputs** to each deployment, or that configuration values need to be retrieved at deployment time from other node or relationship representations in the service representation graph.
+At deployment time, TOSCA resolvers evaluate these functions to generate the values to be used when creating new service representations.
 TOSCA also includes grammar for creating multiple node representations from the same node template and